fiduswriter/fiduswriter-payment-paddle/README.md

 1. Sign up with Paddle.com, create plans and register a webhook (the URL is https//YOURWEBSITE.COM/api/payment/webhook/).

+2. Enable subscription for the webhook for these events:

+* Subscription Created

+* Subscription Updated

+* Subscription Cancelled

-2. In the configuration.py file, add "payment" to "INSTALLED_APPS"
+3. In the configuration.py file, add "payment" to "INSTALLED_APPS"

-3. Add these settings to configuration.py:
+4. Add these settings to configuration.py:

 ```python